-A summary document (PDF), which contains key contents of the working draft of the Integrated Watershed Management Plan, was developed to guide the engagement
+A summary document (PDF), of the working draft of the Integrated Watershed Management Plan.

 The Watershed Council has been meeting with First Nations and Métis communities in the watershed since the fall of 2015.

-In July, the Watershed Council met with representatives from municipal governments in the watershed — the Municipal Working Group — to review an early version of the plan.
+LSWC staff regularly met with representatives from municipal governments in the watershed throughout the IWMP process.
 Local governments have a key role to play in the development and implementation of the plan.
-The Municipal Working Group met again on October 20, 2016.

 The watershed planning process is being assisted by a Technical Advisory Committee, which consists of members from government, industry, academia, conservation and other sectors and provides technical and professional advice to support the development of the plan.